zedlopez/ifm/Examples/GetMeToTheChurchOnTime.md

 ```

 If we wanted to, we could make similar kinds for hats, shoes, and so on, and have a simple but effective system of clothing.
-A more complicated treatment might keep track of layering and describe the player's outfit differently depending on which clothes were outermost – an example for a later chapter.
+A more complicated treatment might keep track of layering and describe the player's outfit differently depending on which clothes were outermost – an example for a later chapter ([What Not to Wear]).